gitesei/willard-chandler/README.md

 # Willard-Chandler Instantaneous Interface Calculator
 Python-based tool to calculate instantaneous interfaces and concentration/orientation profiles from molecular simulation trajectories in slab geometry.

 The method is described by A.P.
-Willard and D. Chandler in [_Instantaneous Liquid Interfaces_](https://pubs.acs.org/doi/10.1021/jp909219k).
-The algorithm is an adaptation of parts of the [`pytim` code](https://github.com/Marcello-Sega/pytim) by M. Sega.
+Willard and D. Chandler in [_Instantaneous Liquid Interfaces_](https://pubs.acs.org/doi/10.1021/jp909219k) [1].
+The algorithm is partly an adaptation of the willard-chandler module of the [`pytim` code](https://github.com/Marcello-Sega/pytim) by M. Sega with the addition of a routine to calculate the orientational distribution of free O-H groups at the interface [2].

 # Usage